 Year 2 program attendance was also positively associated with programs' efforts to engage families, supporting the finding of the importance of family outreach from the retention analysis.
 In particular, programs with a parent liaison on staff had a higher attendance rate than programs without a parent liaison (68 percent, compared to 62 percent; d=.32).
 In addition, the frequency of program communication with parents was positively correlated with attendance rates (r=.29).
-Although each form of communication with parents was positively associated with program attendance rates, certain types of parent outreach occurring at least a few times a month were associated with particularly strong attendance effects when: holding individual meetings with parents (d=.68), sending materials home to parents (d=.55), and having conversations with parents over the phone (d=.49).
+Although each form of communication with parents was positively associated with program attendance rates, certain types of parent outreach occurring at least a few times a month were associated with parents (d=.68), sending materials home to parents (d=.55), and having conversations with parents over the phone (d=.49).